run2bizdocs/documentation/en-us/docs/4biz-helium/processes/overview.md

 -   Improved ROI in ITSM enterprise solution investment, as it can be used for ESM

--   High capacity of adaptability to the client's business (due to Neuro and Workflow) - Online customization and codeless
+-   High capacity of adaptability to the client's business (due to Builder and tracker) - Online customization and codeless

--   All-In-One tool and, at the same time, simple to use, integrating easily to the daily activities and operations
+-   All-In-One tool and, at the same time, Tasker to use, integrating easily to the daily activities and operations

 -   Adaptation to various company sizes (small, medium or large).
 It can monitor the company on its growth journey

--   Simple marketing model.
+-   Tasker marketing model.
 Easy to understand by partner and client

 -   Integrated Experience Center Platform, BPM and Kanban to manage multiple business areas providing an efficient digital workspace